Is Your Blood Sugar Creeping Up & Increasing Your Pain?

 Remember how insulin tells your muscle cells to pull some sugar out of your blood to store for later?
 Guess what it’s storing it for?

-By moving with vigor (i.e. exercising) and burning that stored sugar, you not only improve your blood sugar levels, and your physical and mental health in many ways, but also can reduce insulin resistance.
+By moving with vigor (i.e. exercising) and burning that stored sugar, you not only improve your blood sugar levels, but you can also reduce insulin resistance.
 Win-win-win.

 This means your muscle cells, especially when they’re moving, absorb and burn more sugar from the blood.
 This goes for both medium- and high-intensity exercise.